A computer-generated chart demonstrates food sources of vitamin B12, like meat, cheese, and fish.

 Effects of B12 on the Body

-Weakness, pale pallor, and light-headedness are all early symptoms.
+Weakness, pale pallor, and light-headedness are all early signs of B12 deficiency.
 These can progress to bleeding and bruising issues, as well as stomach and intestinal difficulties.
 Without vitamin B12, the sheaths around nerves also become damage-prone; in severe cases, neurological symptoms will eventually appear, including poor memory, difficulty thinking and concentrating, and even personality changes.
+These are some of the most serious symptoms of vitamin B12 deficiency.

 We’re still far from understanding what parts of the visual system require B12, but recent studies have started to shed light on several ocular uses of the vitamin.

-Age-related macular degeneration (AMD) is an enormous and increasing problem for older individuals.
+One important recent finding is the link between B vitamin intake and AMD.
+AMD, or Age-related macular degeneration, is an enormous and increasing problem for older individuals.
+Because the body naturally degenerates as it ages, most individuals will suffer from this condition at some level during their lifetime.
 The disease results from either a buildup of deposits at the back of the eye or the growth of abnormal blood vessels.
-In both cases, sufferers lose significant portions of the central vision.
+In both cases, sufferers lose significant portions of their central vision.

 Vitamin B12 and You

 So, should you be concerned about B12 deficiency?
-It’s actually a tricky question to answer.
-Younger readers with diverse diets should be getting sufficient levels from their diet without any supplementation.
+If you eat eggs and meat regularly, probably not.
 However, anyone following a vegetarian or vegan diet should absolutely take care to get their recommended dosage.
 Remember, a varied diet is the best way to build better vision.

 If you do need to supplement, the next question is: what sort of supplement should you take?
-Several forms are available and you’re likely to see liquids, pills, sublingual supplements, sprays, and even injections.
-However, most people should avoid injections unless they’re at a hospital – injections are largely unnecessary, not to mention difficult to self-administer.
+Several forms are available, and you’re likely to see liquids, pills, sublingual supplements, sprays, and even injections.
+Injections are only available through prescriptions, though, and should only be taken at home after you have been trained by a doctor.

 Most oral forms should be fine, as long as you get them from a reliable source like the Rebuild Your Vision Ocu-Plus Multivitamin.
+This, plus our Ocu-Plus Formula, is a great way to make sure you’re getting all the right vitamins for your eyes.
 The most important thing is that you find a way to get enough vitamin B12 for the health of your eyes.
 The more you think about your vitamin supplementation earlier in life, the better your vision will be when you are older.
 So, make sure you add enough B12 sources to your next grocery haul.
 Your future eyes will thank you!

 All Natural